-To further clarify the reasons for the effect of alkali metal addition on catalyst performance, XPS characterization provides additional insights into the electronic structure of the series of catalysts (Figure 4).
-In Figure 4a, the binding energies of 933.3-931.8 eV and 952.6-951.8 eV corresponded to Cu $2p{3/2}$ and Cu $2p{1/2}$ peaks.
-In addition, Cu $2p{3/2}$ peaks at 933.1 eV belonged to Cu2+ species26.
+To further clarify the reasons for the effect of alkali metal addition on catalyst performance, XPS characterization provides additional insights into the electronic structure of the series of catalysts (Figure 6).
+In Figure 6a, the binding energies of 933.3-931.8 eV and 952.6-951.8 eV corresponded to Cu 2p3/2 and Cu 2p1/2 peaks.
+In addition, Cu $2p{3/2}$ peaks at 933.1 eV belonged to Cu2+ species.
 The significant jitter satellite peaks that occurred at 940.8 eV, 943.3 eV, and 961.6 eV were caused by charge transfer between the 3d orbit of transition metal and the 2p orbit of oxygen.
-In Figure 4b, the peaks of binding energies at 292.4-292.6 eV and 295.2-295.3 eV belonged to K $2p{3/2}$ and K $2p{1/2}$, respectively, which corresponded to the K+ species.
-In Figure 4c, the binding energies of 1020.7-1021.5 eV and 1043.8-1044.6 eV were ascribed to Zn 2p{3/2} and Zn $2p{1/2}$, respectively, where the distance between the two peaks (23 eV) was due to spin-orbit splitting27.
+In Figure 6b, the peaks of binding energies at 292.4-292.6 eV and 295.2-295.3 eV belonged to K 2p3/2 and K $2p{1/2}$ , respectively, which corresponded to the K+ species.
+In Figure 6c, the binding energies of 1020.7-1021.5 eV and 1043.8-1044.6 eV were ascribed to Zn 2p3/2 and Zn $2p{1/2}$ , respectively, where the distance between the two peaks (23 eV) was due to spin-orbit splitting.
 Compared with CuO/ZnO and CuO/ZnO-9%K2O, an incomplete reduction of Cu species took place in CuO/ZnO-9%K2O, as evidenced by the transition from Cu2+ to Cu+ and the shift of the Cu 2p bands to lower binding energies.
-The phenomenon of Zn species was similar to that of Cu species, while the K species showed a rise in binding energy (manual K+ 295.0 eV).
-Based on the above results, we speculate that alkali metal K interacts with the CuO/ZnO oxide and the transfer of electrons results in the formation of the Lewis acid-base pair between them.
+The phenomenon of the Zn species was similar to that of the Cu species, while the K species showed a rise in binding energy (manual $K^+$ 295.0 eV).

+Based on the above results, we speculate that alkali metal K interacts with the CuO/ZnO oxide and the transfer of electrons results in the formation of the Lewis acidbase pair between them.
 Among them, alkali metal K can provide electrons to form the Lewis base, whereas the CuO/ZnO oxide can obtain electrons to form the Lewis acid.
-Through peak fitting, the change of the Cu 2p binding energy of CuO/ZnO-25%K2O with higher alkali metal content was more significantly, which found that a large amount of Cu2+ was converted into Cu+, and the binding energy of K species also continued to shift in a higher direction.
-Combined with the catalytic performance and CO2-TPD characterization, we suggest that the activity of the catalyst is due to the synergy between the alkali metal and metal oxides, while the strong basic sites caused by adding more alkali metal led to the change in the electronic structure of the CuO/ZnO and, in turn, destroyed the synergy.
+Through peak fitting, the change of the Cu 2p binding energy of CuO/ZnO-25%K2O with higher alkali metal content was more significant, which found that a large amount of Cu2+ was converted into Cu+, and the binding energy of K species also continued to shift in a higher direction.
+Combined with the catalytic performance, CO2-TPD, and NH3-TPD characterization, we suggest that the activity of the catalyst is due to the synergy between the alkali metal and metal oxides, while the strong basic sites caused by adding more alkali metal led to a change in the electronic structure of the CuO/ZnO, the weakening of acidity, and in turn, destroyed the synergy.

-FIGURE 4 XPS spectra for (a) Cu 2p of the CuO/ZnO, CuO/ZnO-9%K2O and CuO/ZnO-25%K2O, (b) K 2p of the CuO/ZnO-9%K2O and CuO/ZnO-25%K2O, (c) Zn 2p of the CuO/ZnO, CuO/ZnO-9%K2O and CuO/ZnO-25%K2O.
+Figure 6.
+XPS spectra for (a) Cu 2p of the CuO/ZnO, CuO/ZnO-9%K2O and CuO/ZnO-25%K2O, (b) K 2p of the CuO/ZnO-9%K2O and CuO/ZnO-25%K2O, (c) Zn 2p of the CuO/ZnO, CuO/ZnO-9%K2O and CuO/ZnO-25%K2O.